 Looking for prospects and getting a reply from them is just half the battle in blog outreach.
-You should give equal importance to the other half, which is getting the content itself.
+This involves writing effective blog outreach emails and not appearing like a bot.
+But you should also give equal importance to the other half, which is getting the content itself.
 But where do you get the content for your blog outreach campaign?
 Do you write it yourself or outsource it?

 No matter what you choose, it’s going to have costs.